 For instance, you will come across individuals emphatic that the original ‘Khans’ were ‘Pathans’.
 The term ‘Khan’ does not originate with Pashtuns but has its origins in the folk nomenclature of the Mongals from whom many turkic groups adopted the title.
 The ‘Mongols’ and ‘Turks’, although separate groups shared the same steppes, as the one pushed the other out into the direction of the Iranian Plateau and further afield.
 The emerging Turkic groups adopted the Persian language after having converted to Islam, some of their number centuries later settled neighbouring regions.
 They eventually crossed the Khyber Pass to settle India, and they began to use ‘titles’ borne of this historical baggage.
 The great Mongal ‘Genghis Khan’ was actually born Timujin.
 In the native language of his peers, ‘Chinggis Khagan’ simply meant ‘Ruler of the World’; the Persian equivalent being Jahan-gir Khan.
 The ‘Indian’ ‘Mughals’ having descended from a Turkic branch connected with ‘Tamerlane’ where also descended from ‘Genghis Khan’ on their maternal line, or at least this is how they presented themselves.

 It was clear by evoking descent from the great Timujin, they were keen to connect themselves with that much older lineage.
 They didn’t care that their alleged pagan ancestors had destroyed much of Baghdad’s ‘Islamic’ heritage and wiped out ‘Muslim’ populations everywhere.
-This wasn’t a priority for them, as we would imagine romanticising our past from our own priorities as belonging to a universal Muslim fraternity.
-The feminine equivalent in the Persian language for ‘Khan’ is ‘Khatun’, and again was used as a title of nobility for women connected to this heritage, it’s similar to the Turkic term ‘Begum’ being the female equivalent of ‘Beg’, (nobleman).
+We’re talking about the wholesale destruction of entire cities, the murder of entire populations and rape.
+But, this wasn’t a priority for those originally posturing through a Mughal-Muslim identity, as we would imagine romanticising our past from our own priorities as belonging to a universal Muslim fraternity.
+It was about striking fear in the hearts of your opponents, and in any case these labels had completely different meanings to the ones naive people ascribe to them today merely to self-affirm.
+The feminine equivalent in the Persian language for ‘Khan’ is ‘Khatun’, and again was used as a title of nobility for women connected to this heritage, it’s similar to the Turkic term ‘Begum’ being the female equivalent of ‘Beg’, (nobleman) which has become a popular surname for women outside this history!
 And yet you would rarely come across people arguing that ‘Khatuns’ or ‘Begums’ are in fact of Pashtun or Turkic origin.
 This would be akin to someone arguing that the original ‘Singhs’ were all Sikhs despite the ‘title’, now a popular surname for Sikh males having originated centuries before the birth of Sikhism.
 The Singh title is connected with India’s medieval Rajput houses, and can be dated even earlier to the regional Kingdoms they vanquished.

-In describing our region’s patronage system as simplistically as possible, I am trying to get across the point that we are strictly speaking about ‘patronage’ and not ‘class’ or ‘inherited’ ‘traits’ as stupid as this latter notion is.
-It is about your usefulness to your superiors and not about who you ‘think you’ are because of some warped sense of ‘titles’ or backgrounds not properly understood.
-It is about what you actually ‘do’.
-In this respect, not everyone from a ‘Rajput’ background was a ‘Raja’, a feudatory of the ‘Great Raja,’ ‘Maha-Raja’.
-The sons of the Raja (Raja-putra) wouldn’t go about self-affirming themselves as ‘Raje’ because they clearly weren’t ‘feudatories’.
+In describing our region’s patronage system as simplistically as possible – a particular region amongst the larger western Himalaya – I am trying to get across the point that we are strictly speaking about ‘patronage’, not ‘caste’, ‘class’ or ‘inherited’ ‘traits’ as stupid as this latter notion is, not to even countenance stupider claims around “race”.
+It is about the usefulness of clans or tribes to their regal superiors and not about how people, centuries later, ‘think about themselves’ because of some warped sense of ‘titles’ or backgrounds not properly understood.
+It is about what a ‘nobleman’ actually ‘did’.
+In this respect, not everyone from a ‘Rajput’ background was a ‘Rajah’, a feudatory of the ‘Great Rajah,’ ‘Maha-Rajah’.
+The sons of the Rajah (Rajah-putra) wouldn’t go about self-affirming themselves as ‘Rajeh’ because they clearly weren’t ‘feudatories’.
 They would use lessor titles like ‘Mian’ (nobleman).
-In a lot of instances but not exclusively, you were a Raja because you had a ‘Jagir’ (landed-estate) awarded to you through a detailed system of investiture with its own symbolism and imagery.
-The Maharaja would come to your lands with great pomp and show, place a turban on your head, receive and give gifts and ‘invest‘ you into your ‘status’.
-He was ‘confirming’ or ‘re-confirming’ you in your tracts of land, and letting your competitors know, you have his ‘favour’.
-As your fortunes waned, your prestige waned too, and you were accordingly identified on the basis of your changing circumstances, if indeed your male-heirs were allowed to retain the land, which wasn’t guaranteed.
+In a lot of instances but not exclusively, you were a Rajah because you had a ‘Jagir’ (landed-estate) awarded to you through a detailed system of investiture with its own symbolism and imagery.
+The Maharajah would come to your lands with great pomp and show, place a turban on your head, receive and give gifts (reciprocation) and ‘invest‘ you into your ‘status’ (affirmation).
+He was ‘confirming’ or ‘re-confirming’ you in your tracts of land, and letting your competitors know, you have the Maharajah’s ‘favour’.
+As your fortunes waned, your social prestige waned too, and you were accordingly identified on the basis of your changing material circumstances, if indeed your male-heirs were allowed to retain the land, which wasn’t always guaranteed.
 With time, the original estate would be parcelled out to male heirs and its actual value would shrink.
 If your descendants had to work their ever-decreasing lands, they would be identified as ‘farmers’ (‘Jats’) all the while they were keen to point out their illustrious past (Jat-“Zamindar“).
 The non-landed locals would view them on the basis of their new ‘occupations’.
+This held true for many groups whose descendants choose to identify as Rajput today, even as their ancestors did not identify as “Rajeh”.
 For reasons that should be clear now, it would have been a curious move, for people toiling their shrinking lands to maintain the identity of a ‘feudatory land baron’!